What kind of food can I expect?

 Eating together is an important part of any holiday and we know how tricky it can be to please everyone in the family.
 PGL Family Adventures include breakfast, lunch and dinner; making food one less thing for you to think about.

 Breakfast, lunch and dinner will usually be served in the dining room, although at some centres there may be a barbeque on one evening during the week.
-We can cater for most diets (please let us know when you book), all meals will always include a vegetarian option and we will try to provide a taste of local cuisine whenever possible.
+We can cater for most diets (please let us know when you book), all meals will always include a vegetarian option.

 View our sample UK family menu below: